 Other cures for heat rashes include Calamine lotion as well as antihistamine and hydrocortisone creams.
 These over-the-counter solutions relieve itching and swelling of heat rash.
 However, we recommend only using these after having tried our suggested natural home remedies without success.
 The natural remedies as listed above are gentle and soothing to the skin, safer to use on younger children, and in most cases much cheaper.

 Note: Antihistamine can cause drowsiness, so it is not recommended you give it to children.
 Hydrocortisone cream should also only ever be applied to a baby’s skin under a doctor’s supervision and for short periods of time, and never under the diaper, as this can cause more irritation to the skin.

 If your heat rash does not get any better or disappear after a few days of applying our gentle home remedies to the skin, we recommend that you speak to a healthcare provider.
 You should also contact a doctor if your rash seems infected.
 Symptoms of infected skin include oozing, white/yellowish fluid, pus, swelling, and flu-like symptoms.

 Take special care with children.
-Bring them to see a healthcare professional straight away if they develop symptoms of fever, aching muscles, sore throat, and any other flu-like symptoms.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Bring them to see a healthcare professional straight away if they develop symptoms of fever, aching muscles, sore throat, and any other flu-like symptoms.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.